 Collaboration: for efficient workflows and design feedback

-Designing post-click experiences used to be a real pain.
+Designing post-click landing pages used to be a real pain.
 The communication workflow was scattered across email, mocked-up screenshots with design changes, Slack messages, and face to face meetings.
 Now, it doesn’t have to be with built-in team collaboration because your entire team can communicate, provide feedback, and resolve any issues in a centralized location — the Instapage builder:

 Graphic Design Manager, Rafal Bogdan, elaborates: